-In 2000, the average household size among the Black population in Houston was 2.62 and the average family size is 3.3.
+The average household size among the Black population in Houston was 2.62 and the average family size was 3.3.
 The average household size among White Houstonians was 2.41 and the average household size among Hispanic Houstonians was 3.68.
-The corresponding family sizes were 3.17 and 4.05 respectively.^v
+The corresponding family sizes were 3.17 and 4.05 respectively.v